Skip to main content

 • Vacation left per month

-• If planned days include a mix of new and old days in the transition period, this is shown in the statistics:
+• If planned days include a combination of new and old days in the transition period, this is shown in the statistics:

 1. Earned.
 Each month, the earning increases by 2.08